The Significance of the Oil and Wine – Part One

 - The anointing of the oil guarantees your healing.
 (James 5: 13-15)

-- The oil should be used during fasting and prayer to strengthen and refresh you.
+- The oil should be used during fasting and praying to strengthen and refresh you.
 (Matthew 6:16-18)

 Part two of this post will explore the importance of the wine and how you can apply both to your life to receive the full benefits of God’s blessings.